airjairj/FalMenu/README.md

 # FalMenu
-A simple customizable mod menu for every SINGLEPLAYER game.
+A simple customizable mod menu for any game.

 ## Instructions
 1) Open CheatEngine